+Grand Harbour Marina Malta comes at a grand price but if you can stomach the high cost the views are absolutely outstanding.
 Let’s talk about price first and get that out of the way.
-For our 56’ yacht, we paid €230/night including tax but that’s not including the nominal fee for water and electric.
+For our 56’ yacht, we paid €230/night including tax in 2014 but that’s not including the nominal fee for water and electricity.
 At least the wifi was free!

 But what a view!
 And I mean, WHAT A VIEW!

-I couldn’t help but say over and over, ‘This place is stunning – absolutely stunning!’
+I couldn’t help but say over and over, ‘Grand Harbour Marina Malta is stunning – absolutely stunning!’

-The marina fees might be steep but in return you’ll enjoy a stay in one of the most impressive harbours in the Mediterranean.
+The marina fees might be steep but in return, you’ll enjoy a stay in one of the most impressive harbors in the Mediterranean.

-We attempted to get into other, less expensive marinas, like Manoel Island Marina (read my review by clicking on the link – we stayed there last year), but there was no vacancy.
-I’m happy we were ‘forced’ to stay at Grand Harbour Marina because although the cost was high, I thoroughly enjoyed every part of our stay.
+We attempted to get into other, less expensive marinas, like Manoel Island Marina, but there was no vacancy.
+I’m happy we were ‘forced’ to stay at Grand Harbour Marina Malta because although the cost was high, I thoroughly enjoyed every part of our stay.

 Grand Harbour Marina Malta Review